Freedom of religion in Serbia: History

-Kingdom of Serbs, Croats, and Slovenes

-Following World War I, Serbia was merged with other territories in the Balkans to form the Kingdom of Serbs, Croats, and Slovenes.
+Following World War I, Serbia was merged with other majority Slavic territories in the Balkans to form the Kingdom of Serbs, Croats, and Slovenes.
 The largest religious denomination was Eastern Orthodoxy (approximately 50% of the population), followed by Catholicism (approximately 40%), with the greater part of the remainder professing Islam.
-Muslims faced prejudice from the other religious groups, but were granted some concessions from the government, such as the establishment of enclaves which were governed by Islamic Law.
+Muslims faced prejudice from the other religious groups, but were granted some concessions from the government, such as the establishment of enclaves which were governed by Sharia.
 A small Jewish population was also present in the kingdom, and were generally treated well by the rest of the population and the government.

 A constitution was passed in 1921, which led to an increase of tensions between ethno-religious blocs.
 Prime Minister Nikola Pašić used the police to suppress opposition groups and ethnic minorities, particularly the Catholic Croats, who were the primary opposition against his goal of a highly centralized, Serb-dominated state.
 In 1928, a Serb representative in parliament opened fire against the opposition bench, killing Stjepan Radić of the Croatian Peasant Party.
 King Alexander I used this as a pretext to ban national political parties, abolish the constitution and convert the country to a personal dictatorship, as well as renaming it the Kingdom of Yugoslavia and reorganizing the country's internal administration.
 Alexander I attempted to reduce ethnoreligious separatism by promoting a unified Yugoslav nationalism, a political strategy which ultimately both alienated the Serbs and failed to mollify the Croats.

-The 1930s saw the rise of the Ustashe, a Croat fascist organization which advocated the establishment of an independent Croatian state through violent means, and which embarked on a terrorist campaign of bombings, assassinations, and sabotage.
+The 1930s saw the rise of the Ustaše, a Croat fascist organization which advocated the establishment of an independent Croatian state through violent means, and which embarked on a terrorist campaign of bombings, assassinations, and sabotage.
 In 1931, Alexander I adopted a new constitution, which enshrined the freedom of religion, but also established a unitary state, which was perceived by non-Serbs as a cover for Serbian dominion over the state.
 Representatives of the various minority groups issued declarations demanding the establishment of a new constitution.
-The government responded to both the Ustashe insurgency and the political pronouncements with often violent police action, which only further bolstered support for separatist groups.
-In October 1934, Alexander I was assassinated by a Bulgarian-Macedonian nationalist who had contacts with the Ustashe.
+The government responded to both the Ustaše insurgency and the political pronouncements with often violent police action, which only further bolstered support for separatist groups.
+In 1934, Alexander I was assassinated by a Bulgarian-Macedonian nationalist who had contacts with the Ustaše.

 Following Alexander I's death, Yugoslavia entered a regency led by Prince Paul of Yugoslavia.
 Paul attempted to pursue a policy of democracy and decentralization in the hopes of mollifying Serb and Croat nationalists.
 In 1941, Yugoslavia joined the Axis powers, a decision which was met with massive opposition by the Serb population, as well as Liberals and communists of all nationalities.
 A military coup forced Paul to resign and placed 17-year-old Peter II on the throne.
 This would soon prompt a German invasion.